JAVALONES/my-ci4-app/README.md

-# IT0049 — TFA2: From Arrays to a Real Database (CodeIgniter POS)
+# CodeIgniter POS Project

-A four-page CodeIgniter 4 POS that replaces static arrays with a SQLite database via Query Builder Models (TFA2).
+In compliance with the subject "Web System Technologies"

 ## Required Pages